“We owe God a death, and we can but die…”

 Yes, in October 2020 we are helping to produce a community production of the play as part of a show about the Peasants Revolt.
 The production by the Quay Theatre, Sudbury, will begin work in earnest in the spring.
 Auditions will be open to all, and we’ll be documenting the process to as full an extent as we can.

-Till then, here’s the material we’ve produced to date – a complete series of Spoilers on the play.
+Till then, here’s a playlist of all the material we’ve produced to date – a complete series of Spoilers on the play.
 Goose and all.

 The Audio Production Cast are…